It’s never too late to start a pension – but if you’re in your 50s, you should act quickly.

 How much can I add to my pension pot?

 It’s a question many people ask, and even more so on turning 50 when thoughts turn to retirement.
-The last 15 years or so at work can go quickly, everything does as you get older, and before you know it, you’re getting up Monday morning to walk the dog instead of going to the office.
+The last 15 years or so at work can go quickly – everything does as you get older – and before you know it, you’re getting up on Monday morning to walk the dog instead of going to the office.

 The limits on the maximum amount you can contribute to your pension increase as you get older, helping you to add to the pension pot as you get closer to retirement.